Lewis and Clark Public Health to present update on community improvement plan

-Lewis and Clark Public Health, together with the Healthy Together Steering Committee of Lewis and Clark County, would like to invite the public to their 2023 Annual Presentation of the Community Health Improvement Plan, scheduled from 3 to 5 p.m.
+Lewis and Clark Public Health, together with the Healthy Together Steering Committee of Lewis and Clark County, is inviting the public to their 2023 Annual Presentation of the Community Health Improvement Plan, 3-5 p.m.
 Thursday.

-Public health announced the presentation in a news release.
-It is set to take place at St. Peter’s Health Education Center, located at 2475 Broadway Street.
+The meeting will be at St. Peter’s Health Education Center, 2475 Broadway St.

-"Every three years, the Healthy Together Steering Committee prepares the Lewis and Clark County Community Health Assessment (CHA) report," the news release states.
+"Every three years, the Healthy Together Steering Committee prepares the Lewis and Clark County Community Health Assessment (CHA) report," county officials said in a news release.
 "This report helps organizations, businesses, and local health systems identify areas of concern impacting their health and the health of their community."

 That report was conducted in 2021.

-Using information gathered from the CHA, Lewis and Clark Public Health and Healthy Together Steering Committee convened a group of stakeholders to create the current Community Health Improvement Plan (CHIP).
+Using information gathered from the assessment, Lewis and Clark Public Health and Healthy Together Steering Committee convened a group of stakeholders to create the current Community Health Improvement Plan (CHIP).

 People are also reading…